 Improving Legislation and Capacity

 - Strengthening the judiciary.
-In the spring of 2013, the U.S. Government supported training for more than 20 female judges, lawyers, and public notaries on GBV and advocacy techniques.
-This training provided them with skills and tools to conduct advocacy campaigns in their jurisdictions for the adoption of anti-trafficking in persons legislation.
-The one-week training was co-sponsored by USAID, the State Department, and the International Women's Judges Association through its local chapter Chapitre Haitien de l'Association Internationale des Femmes Juges.
+In the spring of 2013, the U.S. Government supported training for more than 20 female judges, lawyers, and public notaries on GBV and on trafficking in persons (TIP), which disproportionately affects women and girls in Haiti.
+This training provided the skills and tools necessary to conduct advocacy campaigns in local jurisdictions for the adoption of anti-TIP legislation.
+The one-week training was co-sponsored by USAID, the Department of State, and the International Women's Judges Association through its local chapter, Haitian Chapter of the Association of Women Judges.

 - Linking women to capital.
 In FY 2012, USAID’s financial services program assisted over 520,000 women.